cisco-ie/innovation-edge-bot/README.md

 # innovation-edge-bot
-> 🕶 Our personal Innovation Edge Cisco Spark Bot that fetches pokemon, projects, news, answers questions, and more!
+>🤖 🕶 Innovation Edge's Cisco Spark bot that fetches pokemon, projects, news, answers questions, and more!
+Edit

 Cisco Spark is powerful communication tool for empowering collaboration among teams within a global space or business.
 To illustrate the power of chatbots, we've created our own personal assitant, the `innovation-edge-bot`!
 It also has natural language understanding so you can freely ask it many things, here are some sample phrases: